jonimoreira/specs/2_5_0/docs/source/executive_summary.rst

 MLHIM can be implemented as the information model for applications ranging from mobile apps to enterprise suites.
 MLHIM is also useful to enhance semantic interoperability of existing systems and healthcare IT interfaces such as those based on HL7 messaging.

 MLHIM specifically addresses the need to communicate syntactically sound data with the intended semantics.
-The larger picture of information exchange is already handled by other formal and de-facto standards and MLHIM builds on those standards.
+The larger, point to point issues of information exchange are already handled by other formal and de-facto standards such as SOAP, REST, etc. and MLHIM is fully capable of utilizing systems built on those standards.

 We have a growing amount of *peer-reviewed* material on our `website <http://mlhim.org/documents.html>`_ as well as invited presentations and educational material on `SlideShare <http://www.slideshare.net/twcook>`_ and `YouTube <https://www.youtube.com/user/MLHIMdotORG>`_.

-MLHIM is the foundation for retro-fitting your current applications to interoperate with your future applications without requiring wholesale replacement.
+MLHIM is the foundation for retro-fitting your current applications to interoperate with your future applications using the semantic web tools and Linked Data, without requiring wholesale replacement.

 *For every complex problem there is an answer that is clear, simple, and wrong. - H. L. Mencken*